-thodontics, dental implants, or oral surgery ... kota would be inclined to think that a dentist who advertises as a specia short, the survey reveals that at least seven out of ten adult residents of S sidency program in the relevant area. rgery were they to learn that such a dentist had not completed an accre oreover, a majority of these residents would be less inclined to chocentist who advertises as a specialist in orthodontics, dental implants, or
+In short, the survey reveals that at least seven out of ten adult residents of South orthodontics, dental implants, or oral surgery ...
+Dakota would be inclined to think that a dentist who advertises as a specialist in surgery were they to learn that such a dentist had not completed an accredited dentist who advertises as a specialist in orthodontics, dental implants, or oral Moreover, a majority of these residents would be less inclined to choose a residency program in the relevant area

-: addition to dental school, and ... had completed an accredited residency program in that special
+... had completed an accredited residency program in that specialty, in addition to dental school, and ...

-... was more qualified than general dentists who practice in those areas come!
+... was more qualified than general dentists who practice in those areas